-Push the LOWER button until the forks are at the desired height.
+Push the Raise/Lower Rocker until the forks are at the desired height.
+Release the rocker.

 Steering & Travel

 STEERING

 You control steering by moving the control handle from side to side.
 For example: This picture shows the directions the truck can turn when the control handle is moved to the approximate position shown.